Transmission Fluid Flush vs. Change – Which is Better?

 A transmission change will enable the tranny to run much better.
 But kindly note that some of the sludge and other particles in the tranny will not be removed.
 This may prompt you to replace the fluid in a short period.
 You can add fluid additives to help fight sludge buildups and ensure the tranny runs smoothly.

 Consider changing the transmission fluid on time.
-You would want to check this article – should I change transmission fluid every 100k miles?
+You would want to check this article – Should I change transmission fluid every 100k miles?
 Or better still, consult your owner’s manual.

 Pros of transmission change